dschmenk/LORES/README.md

     cl /Ox /I..\inc tiledemo.c ..\lib\lores.lib

 for the hardware implementation.
 This is a testbed program, so it isn't very pretty.
 There are some #define options to change how each of the software and hardware versions will run.

+There is a sample project file, SPRTDEMO.PRJ for building the SPRTDEMO.EXE sample with the Borland IDE.

 A playable demo, [Maze Runner](SRC/MAZERUNR/README.md), is available in the SRC\\MAZERUNR directory.
 It is also builds four versions of the EXE for each option combination using the BUILD.BAT in the Maze Runner directory.